alexkoven/alexkoven.github.io/content/authors/admin/_index.md

 ## About Me

 I'm Alex.
 I built the first-ever drone that can deposit standard 3D printing material on a surface while flying.
 I have a deep background in robotics, artificial intelligence, and general systems engineering.
-While finishing my PhD and still being on an F1-student visa in the US, I have built an artificial intelligence company that has gotten more than seven-figure funding from the DoD to build crucial technology for the US Air Force and the Pentagon.
+While finishing my PhD and still being on an F1-student visa in the US, I have built an artificial intelligence company that has received seven-figure funding from the DOD to build crucial technology for the US Air Force and the Pentagon.